-- I have audited the financial statements of the Public Investment Corporation SOC Limited (PIC) set out on pages 13 to 67, which comprise the statement of financial position as at 31 March 2020, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, as well as the notes to the financial statements, including a summary of significant accounting policies. - In my opinion, the financial statements present fairly, in all material respects, the financial position of the PIC as at 31 March 2020, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standards (IFRS) and the requirements of the Public Finance Management Act of South Africa, 1999 (Act No. 1 of 1999) (PFMA) and the Companies Act of South Africa, 2008 (Act No. 71 of 2008) (Companies Act).
+- I have audited the financial statements of the Public Investment Corporation SOC Limited (PIC) set out on pages 16 to 76, comprising the statement of financial position as at 31 March 2021, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, as well as the notes to the financial statements, including a summary of significant accounting policies. - 2.
+In my opinion, the financial statements present fairly, in all material respects, the financial position of the PIC as at 31 March 2021, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Public Finance Management Act of South Africa, 1 of 1999 (PFMA) and the Companies Act of South Africa, 71 of 2008 (Companies Act).